bitwalker/distillery/docs/Getting Started.md

 end
 ```

-Above, we've defined two "environments", and one release.
+Here we've defined two "environments", and one release.
 An environment is configuration specific to a particular target environment,
 for some this might mean different configs for `test`, `staging`, and `prod`; for others, it might mean different architectures or devices.
 It
-is flexible enough to support either, but out of the box it is set up to work with the current Mix environment, i.e. `MIX_ENV=prod` will use
+is flexible enough to support either, but out of the box it is set up to work with the current Mix environment, e.g. `MIX_ENV=prod` will use
 the `:prod` environment defined above.

 The release we defined above is expected to match up to an actual `:foo` application, which should be the current Mix project.
 If we were working